Shard polytopes: Preliminaries

 By construction, the Hasse diagram of the quotient of the weak order by~${\equiv}$ is given by the dual graph of the quotient fan~$\fan_\equiv$, or by the graph of the quotientope~$\polytope{P}_\equiv$, oriented in the direction~$\b{\gamma}$.
+In this paper, we call a \defn{quotientope} any polytope whose normal fan is the quotient fan~$\fan_\equiv$, and \defn{PS-quotientopes} the quotientopes constructed in~\cite{PilaudSantos-quotientopes}.